ampotos/dynStruct/todo/future_work.md

 	Compiler generally align structure, so holes (called pad in dynStruct.py output) are detect in the middle of a struct may mean there is an inner struct.
 	I'm not sure if this is possible be cause detect the start of the inner struct will be a challenge.
+	For that you have to store the alignement use by the program in struct (and find a way tu find it).

 	*used padding to determine inner struct ven it's not a array_struct*

 #detect array at runtime by pattern of how the data are accessed: